-A recent report from the Hong Kong-based Information Center for Human Rights and Democracy states that around 200,000 public security officers and armed police have been mobilized in East Turkestan to "prevent terrorist attacks" on China's National Day, observed on October 1.143 The group also cites official orders allowing for the family members and even neighbors of suspected terrorists to be punished, in areas such as
+A 2008 report from the Hong Kong-based Information Center for Human Rights and Democracy states that around 200,000 public security officers and armed police have been mobilized in East Turkestan to "prevent terrorist attacks" on China's National Day, observed on October 1.218 The group also cites official orders allowing for the family members and even neighbors of suspected terrorists to be punished, in areas such as Kashgar and Hotan.
+219 If the report is accurate, it represents the largest mobilization of

-140 Tokyo Shimbun, "Actual Situation of China's Nuclear Tests", November 21, 2008.
+215 Tokyo Shimbun, "Actual Situation of China's Nuclear Tests", November 21, 2008.

-141 Richard Hering and Stuart Tanner for Channel Four Dispatches, Death on the Silk Road, 2001.
+Richard Hering and Stuart Tanner for Channel Four Dispatches, Death on the Silk Road, 2001.

-142 Donald H. McMillen, "Xinjiang and the Production and Construction Corps: A Han Organisation in a Non-Han Region," The Australian Journal of Chinese Affairs, No. 6 (July 1981): 65-96.
+217 Donald H. McMillen, "Xinjiang and the Production and Construction Corps: A Han Organisation in a Non-Han Region," The Australian Journal of Chinese Affairs, No. 6 (July 1981): 65-96.

-143 Security stepped up in Xinjiang for National Day, South China Morning Post, August 28, 2008.
+218 Security stepped up in Xinjiang for National Day, South China Morning Post, August 28, 2008.
+219 Ibid.

-Kashgar and Hotan.144 If the report is accurate, it represents the largest mobilization of security forces in East Turkestan since forces were mobilized in early April 1990 to quell the Baren uprising.145
+security forces in East Turkestan since forces were mobilized in early April 1990 to quell the Baren uprising.
+220

 PRC authorities frequently conduct military exercises and locate military bases in East Turkestan in order to intimidate the local population and be prepared to clamp down in the case of unrest.
 In a recent case, the Chinese military cooperated with the militaries of the five other Shanghai Cooperation Organization (SCO) member states to hold the first stages of the "Peace Mission 2007" anti-terror drill in Urumchi.
-According to Xinhua News Agency, about 4,000 troops and 80 aircraft from China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan and Uzbekistan were involved in the joint exercises.146 Marking the SCO's largest military exercises to date, they were based on the violent suppression of an uprising in Andijan, Uzbekistan in 2005.147 Some observers believe that the primary goal of the exercises was to intimidate East Turkestan's Uyghur population and warn democratic forces in Central Asia against attempting to change the SCO member states' authoritarian regimes.148
+According to Xinhua News Agency, about 4,000 troops and 80 aircraft from China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan and Uzbekistan were involved in the joint exercises.
+Marking the SCO's largest military exercises to date, they were based on the violent suppression of an uprising in Andijan, Uzbekistan in 2005.
+Some observers believe that the primary goal of the exercises was to intimidate East Turkestan's Uyghur population and warn democratic forces in Central Asia against attempting to change the SCO member states' authoritarian regimes.

 In August 2001, the PLA conducted one of its largest military exercises to date in East Turkestan, involving around 50,000 troops from the two local divisions, several hundred armored personnel carriers, tanks, and other military vehicles, accompanied by fighter jets and helicopters.
-The exercises culminated in a four-day live-ammunition war game held north of Kashgar.149 With Xinjiang Party Secretary and then-governor Abdulahat
+The exercises culminated in a four-day live-ammunition war game held north of Kashgar.
+With Xinjiang Party Secretary and then-governor Abdulahat Abdurishit proclaiming on September 2, 2001, in reference to the level of violence in the